 After a parachute jump carrying the Spanish flag, three royal guards, representatives of each of the Armies, a civil guard, and national police transferred the flag, which was raised to the chords of the National Anthem.
 Then took place the tribute to those who gave their lives for Spain.
 The Music Unit of the Royal Guard was in charge of interpreting “The death is not the end”, to whose compasses were made the movements of scripts and portacoronas.

 After the military parade, King Felipe and Queen Letizia attended a traditional reception at The Royal Palace of Madrid attended by the representation of the Spanish society.

 As always, for the national event, Queen Letizia premiered a new look this year too.
 Letizia chose a Felipe Varela gray-blue fitted gray jacket with a belted waist and paired it with a matching pleated skirt that features a hand-embroidered cheviot.
 The woolen crepe outfit seemed thick but appropriate for the military event.

 Queen Letizia teamed her outfit of the day with Australian pearl and diamond earrings.

-On her feet Nina Ricci blue suede salons were seen that complimented the outfit.
+On her feet, Nina Ricci’s blue suede salons were seen that complimented the outfit.

-Another highlighted accessory was the Queen of Spain brooch made of large pale gray pearl, surrounded by diamonds and a hanging pear-shaped pearl.
+Another highlighted accessory was the Queen of Spain brooch made of a large pale grey pearl, surrounded by diamonds and a hanging pear-shaped pearl.

 For the occasion, King Felipe was in his military uniform.
 Princess Leonor was in a red dress with a matching cardigan and red belle flats with ba ow on top from Carolina Herrera.